Can My Dog Drink Liquid IV? A Thirst for Knowledge

 Dogs have different hydration needs than we do.
 While Liquid IV is fine for us humans after a sweaty workout, it’s not a replacement for water or veterinary care for our furry companions.
 By focusing on clean water, understanding dehydration risks, and talking to your vet when needed, you’ll help your dog stay happy, healthy, and hydrated!

-See also What Is A Mimosa Drink?
+See also What'S A Cosmopolitan Drink?

 Emily Jones